rioardila/GoogleAppsScript/README.md

 # GoogleAppsScript
-Scripts to inform certain users when an some events have happened in Google Drive
+Scripts to inform certain users when some events have happened in Google Drive